juanfernandes/juanfernandes-uk/src/notes/monthly-notes-march-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: March 2022'
+title: "Monthly Notes: March 2022"
-description: 'Not a lot happened in March which is not too bad, apart from the lack of work and downtime at work, which makes for a long and boring day.
-Continue working on a freelance website project.'
+description: "Not a lot happened in March which is not too bad, apart from the lack of work and downtime at work, which makes for a long and boring day.
+Continue working on a freelance website project."
 keywords:
   - listening
   - watching
   - personal
   - freelance
   - work
 date: 2022-05-03T00:00:00Z
 tags:
   - monthly-notes
-- notes
-tweetId: ""

 ---
 Not a lot happened in March which is not too bad, apart from the lack of work and downtime at work, which makes for a long and boring day.
 Continue working on a freelance website project.
 (Been a bit behind on my Monthly Notes)